 Mason Jar Salad is a genius way to conveniently pack multiple salads at once, plus they're pretty fun to look at (and eat!).
 Read this post for tons of salad in a jar ideas!

 I love healthy dinner options, and salad is one of the best ways to get those healthy nutrients that we all need.
-Preparing salads in advance in a healthy, time-savings alternative to the hectic rushing around that occurs when you just don't have time to make a healthy salad.
+Preparing salads in advance via salad in a jar (Mason Jar Salad) is a healthy, time-saving alternative to the hectic rushing around that occurs when you just don't have time to make a healthy salad.
 And all too often, if you don't have time, you'll just skip that healthy option.

 Anyway, I'm sure you have seen the idea of salad in Mason jars around a time or two (or three hundred).
-Honestly, I'm not even sure where I first saw this or how long this idea has been around.
-But- whoever thought of it is genius.
-Genius!
+Honestly, I'm not even sure where I first saw this or how long this idea has been around, but it takes eating salad to a whole new level!

 Because what salad loving fool likes to make salad each and every time they want salad!
 I mean, come on people.
 Do you know how many times a week I would make a salad for lunch (or for an evening snack for that matter) if it didn't require me getting each and every ingredient out to prepare?